Holistic Healing-Mind, Body, Soul

 Person-Centred, Trauma-Informed Support for Healing and Growth across the Lifespan

-A Positive Start CIC (APS CIC) is a trauma-informed emotional health and wellbeing organisation supporting individuals, families, and communities across the Scottish Borders through relational, educational, and early-intervention approaches to embodied emotional health.
+A Positive Start CIC (APS CIC) is a trauma-informed emotional health and wellbeing organisation supporting individuals, families, professionals, and communities through relational, educational, preventative, and early-intervention approaches to healing and human connection.

 • Person-centred counselling and psychotherapy

-Together, these services provide connected pathways for personal healing, family reconnection, community safety, and professional learning.
+Together, these services provide connected pathways for understanding, healing, regulation, prevention, relational safety, integration, and growth.

 Learn more about how we support individuals, families, and organisations →